 A study conducted by the University of Michigan also evaluated the effect of plants on memory.
 The research showed that even simply looking at photos of plants helped boost memory retention by up to 20%.

-8. Prayer Plants Could Help Improve Our Sleep
+8. May Help Improve Our Sleep

-9. Prayer Plants Have Feng Shui Benefits
+9. Have Feng Shui Benefits

 According to feng shui, living plants such as prayer plants are strongly linked to the Wood element.
 Wood represents creativity, emotional support, good luck, growth, prosperity, and renewal.
 Using the Bagua map, you can use prayer plants and their Wood element energy to improve certain aspects of your life.